 - Public Sector Superannuation Scheme (PSS)

 - Commonwealth Superannuation Scheme (CSS)

-PSSap is the default fund for employees engaged under the Public Service Act 1999 who do not exercise choice of an alternative valid retirement savings account.
-The CSS and PSS funds were closed to new entrants on 1 July 1990 and 1 July 2005 respectively.
+The PSSAP is the default fund for employees engaged under the Public Service Act 1999 who do not nominate an alternative complying superannuation fund or valid retirement savings account.
+The employer contribution rate for the PSSAP is 15.4% of superannuation salary.